symfony/symfony-docs/guides/doctrine/mongodb-odm/configuration.rst

 - ``dir`` Path to the mapping or entity files (depending on the driver).
 If this path is relative it is assumed to be relative to the bundle root.
 This only works if the name of your mapping is a bundle name.
-If you want to use this option to specifiy absolute paths you should prefix the path with the kernel parameters that exist in the DIC (for example %kernel.dir%).
+If you want to use this option to specify absolute paths you should prefix the path with the kernel parameters that exist in the DIC (for example %kernel.dir%).
 - ``prefix`` A common namespace prefix that all documents of this mapping share.
 This prefix should never conflict with prefixes of other defined